Providing learning and leadership opportunities that enable young women to lead positive change in their communities.

 Each Visionaria program involves a new collaboration among adolescent girls, boys, and community leaders.

-practiced through self-reflection, examining personal behaviors, reframing negative thoughts, and generating a growth mindset.
+examining personal behaviors, reframing negative thoughts, and building self-efficacy.

 An online campaign for girls to claim their voice and share their visions.